You have a report due in a few days, but you’re still procrastinating like a pro.

 Whether you’re a student, a professional, or someone who wants to up their report-writing game, keep reading for a 2023 guide and step-by-step instructions on how to write a report.
 Plus, learn about the basic report format.

 You’ll also get access to report templates that you can edit and customize immediately and learn about a tool to make reports online (no need to download software!).
+You can also jump right into customizing templates by creating a free account.

 What is report writing?